Scared of the spiky edible flower? We’ve got you covered!

 You’ve heard right: Just like broccoli, cauliflower and capers, the beautiful yet alien-looking artichoke is in fact a flower from the thistle family.
 No wonder where the spikiness comes from!

-Step 1) Slice off a couple of centimetres off the top.
+- Step 1) Slice off a couple of cm off the top.

-Step 4) Cut off a few centimetres off the stem
+- Step 4) Cut off a few cms off the stem.

-Step 8) In a medium sized pot, bring a few centimetres of water to boil.
+Step 7) In a medium sized pot, bring a few cm of water to boil.
 Add pepper corns, a slice of lemon and 2 garlic cloves for flavouring the water.

-Step 11) Now, make a dip!
-Hummus goes well with artichokes, or you can simply stir up some mayo and a few splashes of balsamico.
+Step 10) Now, make a dip to eat your artichoke with!
+Hummus goes well with artichokes, or you can simply stir up some mayo with a few splashes of balsamico.
 Let your taste guide you!

-Step 14) Scrape off the fuzzy top to find the soft heart — the little hair doesn’t taste well and you might choke on them ;)
+Step 12) Scrape off the fuzzy top to find the soft heart — the little hair doesn’t taste well and you might choke on them ;) Slice the heart and eat it as you please - maybe make a Pasta out of it?
+Check our recipe here